Do I Need a CRM System? 10 Questions to Help You Make Your Decision

-You would also have the ability to reach out to them, set-up meetings with them, make notes about them, manage leads, send proposals and presentations to them, schedule follow-ups with them, forecast sales, or even automate repetitive tasks by creating workflows on the system.
+You would also have the ability to reach out to them, set up meetings with them, make notes about them, manage leads, send proposals and presentations to them, schedule follow-ups with them, forecast sales, or even automate repetitive tasks by creating workflows on the system.

-With a CRM, you can say goodbye to storing data on notepads, google docs or excel spreadsheets; and you can start saying hello to holistic views of every customer contact information, purchase history, and interactions with your employees.
+With a CRM, you can say goodbye to storing data on notepads, google docs or excel spreadsheets; and you can start saying hello to holistic views of every customer's contact information, purchase history, and interactions with your employees.

-3. There’s little to no interaction insights
+3. There are little to no interaction insights

-This affects levels of productivity and impedes on your ability to assist them to do better or hold them accountable.
+This affects levels of productivity and impedes your ability to assist them to do better or hold them accountable.
 This leaves too much room for error.